MurphyPone/murphypone.github.io/src/content/true-skill-2.md

 ### Markov Chain Monte Carlo Methods

 If we know that $\text{skill}$ and $\text{perf}$ are normally distributed, it would make sense to assume that the model already suggests win/loss rate, but this is often not the case.
-Usually, these compositions of distributions are intractable, meaning they are not sampleable.
-Markov Chain Monte Carlo Methods le us work around this, with any such combination of distributions.
+Usually, these compositions of distributions are intractable, meaning they are not sample-able.
+Markov Chain Monte Carlo Methods let us work around this, with any such combination of distributions.
 If we follow the sample chain down to $\text{perf}_i$, we can roughly plot the resultant _would-be_ sample of our intractable "winner" distribution.
 This plot would be numerically correct or accurate, but not analytically correct.

 ## Computing Skill Ratings

-> Formally, the model defines a joint distribution over player skills and match results, conditional on the unmodeled aspects of each match (which we will abbreviate as $\text{conditions}$):
+> Formally, the model defines a joint distribution over player skills and match results, conditional on the un-deled aspects of each match (which we will abbreviate as $\text{conditions}$):

 $$
 \begin{aligned}